AL wild-card leading Red Sox rally past O’s 8-6

 KEEP THE KID IN

-When asked why left-handed hitting slugger Kyle Schwarber wasn’t in the lineup, Red Sox manager Alex Cora didn’t hesitate to explain the decision.
+When asked why left-handed hitting slugger Kyle Schwarber wasn’t in the lineup, Cora didn’t hesitate to explain the decision.

 “This is more about Bobby Dalbec than anything else,” he said.
 “Bobby has to play against every lefty.”